PremKumar135/PremKumar/README.md

 ### **PROJECT 4: MLOPS PLATFORM**
 ---
-> **This work purely focused on MLOPS platform of different cloud vendors and their respective CI/CD capabilites and implement the features needed in Quantiphi MLOPS platform.**
+> **Worked on agile environment to built a MLOps platform where we built and tested an entire ML lifecycle using sagemaker BYOC, pipelines using Airflow for different ML use cases and helped organization to migrate their use cases to our platform.**

 ![MLOPS](glenn-carstens-peters-npxXWgQ33ZQ-unsplash.jpg)
 Photo by <a href="https://unsplash.com/@glenncarstenspeters?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Glenn Carstens-Peters</a> on <a href="https://unsplash.com/s/photos/machine-learning?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>